porla-plugins/folder-monitor/README.md

 # A folder monitor for Porla

 This plugin adds folder monitoring capabilities to Porla.
+It can filter files based on extension.

+If the contents of a matched file starts with `magnet:` that file will be treated as a magnet link in a file, and added as such.

 ## Configuration